 Hearing loss isn’t an isolated medical problem of the ears.
 It’s linked to an increased chance of other health-related issues.13 These include:

 Ready to get your hearing checked?
 Early treatment may help lower your risk of other conditions like depression and memory loss.
-Find a provider
+Request an appointment.

 Many people notice hearing loss in their 50s, 60s and 70s but put off getting evaluated and treated.
 That’s a mistake, says Dr. Voigt.